Amsterdam/amsterdam.github.io/guides/code-for-humans.md

 ### Single Responsibility Principle

 * Functions should do 1 thing, and do it well
+> a computer programming principle that states that every module or class should have responsibility over a single part of the functionality – [Wikipedia: Single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)

 * Functions should be around a maximum of 10-15 lines
 * Functions should never exceed 25 lines